graim/GraimLabWebsite/index.md

 # Highlights

 {% capture text %}
-Our comparative oncology approach provides a unique opportunity to learn the biological mechanisms driving cancer and other human diseases.
+We are studying the evolution of cancer across mammalia, designing machine learning models that integrate data from ~250 species to understand how cancer has evolved.
+Our comparative oncology approach provides a unique opportunity to learn the evolution of biological mechanisms driving cancer and other human diseases.

 [See what we've published &nbsp;→](research) {:.center}